AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 =========================================

 You must subscribe to one of the Aviatrix AMIs on AWS marketplace prior to launch the Controller.
+Once you subscribe, return to this page and continue to the next section.

 Search "aviatrix" on AWS marketplace and accept the terms and conditions to use the software.
 After subscription, follow the instructions in the next sections to launch the Controller.